Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

     sudo gem install execjs

 ## Congrats!
 You have all your dependencies installed.
-Go back to [[Installing and Running Diaspora]].
+Proceed to [[Notes on Installing and Running Diaspora]].